NetherlandsOfficial Name: Kingdom of the Netherlands

 Entry, Exit & Visa Requirements

 The Netherlands is a party to the Schengen Agreement.
 As such, you may enter the Netherlands for up to 90 days for tourist or business purposes without a visa.
 The 90-day period begins when you enter any of the Schengen group of countries.
 If you are traveling for any other purpose, or if you intend to stay longer than 90 days, you should inquire about the appropriate visa at the Dutch Embassy or a Dutch Consulate in the United States.
 Your passport should be valid for at least three months beyond the period of stay.
-For further details about travel into and within Schengen countries, please see our Schengen fact sheet.
+You need sufficient funds and a return airline ticket.
+For further details about travel into and within Schengen countries, please see our Schengen FAQ.

 For further information, contact the Embassy of the Netherlands at 4200 Linnean Avenue NW, Washington, DC, 20008, one of the Dutch consulates in Chicago, Los Angeles, New York, or Miami, or one of the various honorary Dutch consulates throughout the United States.
 Additional information is available on the Dutch Board of Tourism and Conventions website.
 Visit the Embassy of the Netherlands' website for the most current visa information.
 Information on work, residency, and immigration requirements in the Netherlands can be found on the website of the Dutch Immigration and Naturalization Service.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the Netherlands.